get-convex/geospatial/README.md

 });
 ```

 The fourth argument can either be a numeric `maxDistance` (for backwards compatibility) or an options object.
 When you pass an options object you can combine `maxDistance` with the same filter builder used by `query`, including `eq`, `in`, `gte`, and `lt` conditions.
-Filtering helps constrain the search space and can speed up lookups.
+These filters are enforced through the indexed `pointsByFilterKey` range before documents are loaded, so the database does the heavy lifting and the query avoids reading unrelated points.
+Pairing that with a sensible `maxDistance` further constrains the search space and can speed up lookups.

 ## Example